How can Marketing Agencies best use Databox?

 3. Retention/ Upselling

 The stricter you are with your Databox usage, the easier it will be to prove the correlation between your Agency's work and the Client's results.
 Annotations allow you to highlight significant activities that took place on your side, and the impact of that activity on your Client's business.
-For example, let's say you released a blog post for your client on August 27th that increased the number of Organic Sessions by 6% for the next 4 days.
-By adding an Annotation to a Line Chart explaining the reason behind the spike in Organic Sessions after August 27th, you are giving your Client the tools they need to recognize the value of the work you're doing.
+For example, let's say you released a blog post for your client on August 27th that increased the number of Sessions from social media by 6% for the next 4 days.
+By adding an Annotation to a Line Chart explaining the reason behind the spike in Social Media Sessions after August 27th, you are giving your Client the tools they need to recognize the value of the work you're doing.
 This may also lead to conversations about how you can do more - if they're looking for a steady 10% increase in Organic Traffic, how many blog posts would you need to release a month to get there?
 With the proper setup and tools, this can all be identified through data.

 Need more ideas?
 Here are the top Databox features that Agencies love.